elixir-lang/elixir/lib/elixir/pages/meta-programming/domain-specific-languages.md

 ...> end
 ```

-For now, we don't have a mechanism to run tests, but we know that a function named "test hello" was defined behind the scenes.
+For now, we don't have a mechanism to run tests, but we know that a function named `test hello` was defined behind the scenes.
 When we invoke it, it should fail:

 ```elixir
 iex> MyTest."test hello"()